Let me tell you something that you definitely already know.

 The reason for this is obvious if you just think about it for a second:

-Most companies that get into social media marketing fail miserably because they are “companies on social media.”
+Most companies that get into social media marketing fail miserably because they behave like “companies on social media.”

 Sounds like a catch-22, I get it—but hear me out.